 Gluten-Free Desserts at Costco

-Costco has plenty of gluten-free desserts and frozen treats, from cookies and French macarons to chocolate mousse and ice cream.
-I also include gluten-free candy because Costco has a lot of gluten-free candy as well.
+Costco offers a wide selection of gluten-free desserts and frozen treats, including cookies, French macarons, chocolate mousse, and ice cream.
+I also include gluten-free candy because Costco offers a wide selection of gluten-free options.

 See what’s sweet: Gluten-Free Desserts at Costco